iudicium/pryingdeep/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Add a search command which will not require any onion links
+- [x]  Add a user to the "tor" docker container so that it doesn't run as root
 - [ ] Acquire a shodan api key for testing the favicon module
 - [ ] Think of a way to acquire IP address of the server
 - [ ] Implement scan command
 - [ ] Implement file identification and search
-- [x] Find  a way to supress gorm unique duplicate errors as they take half the screen...

 <!-- CONTRIBUTING -->
 ## Contributing